The Best Place to Swim with Whales in Tonga(c) Tonga Ministry of Tourism

 The Cons of Swimming with Whales in Ha’apai

-• You tend to have to choose the operator who works (or is provided by) the accommodation you’re staying in, which may not give you your first choice in whale tour
+• You tend to have to choose an operator based on the accommodation you’re staying in, which may not give you your first choice in a whale tour

 • The season is shorter than elsewhere, from mid-July to mid-October